 - Understand the topic before attempting to contribute

-- Take the initiate to begin the discussion if possible, as he/she who does this takes up the presiding or leading role.
+- Take the initiative to begin the discussion if possible, as he/she who does this takes up the presiding or leading role.

-- If opportunity of initiating the discussion is missed, politely interfere giving evidence, opinions and related experiences relevant to the discussion.
-Quality of the discussion is dependent on the information generated out of the discussion.
+- If the opportunity of initiating the discussion is missed, politely interfere giving evidence, opinions and related experiences relevant to the discussion.
+The quality of the discussion is dependent on the information generated out of the discussion.

 - Carefully listen to fellow participants thoughts and keep an argument, example or a supportive statement.
 Be assertive.

 - Be creative and try to put points that might amaze the panel.
 Encourage out of the box thinking.
 Work continuously towards articulating ideas into meaningful sentences.

 - Do not use high vocabulary or technical language while speaking.
 Do not try to bluff.

 - Summarize the discussion effectively and structure it logically.